borntofrappe/svelte-tutorial/README.md

 ## [Fubuki](https://svelte.dev/repl/817f18a2321241bfbd08d265bc4101fc?version=3.48.0)

 Complete a grid so that the numbers in each column and row add up to the value described on each side.

+## Pong

+Play the classic arcade game with keyboard input.